Artistic representation of Earth surrounded by dynamic clouds, symbolizing the global impacts of climate change and rising temperatures.

 The observable effects of climate change include:

-For decades, scientists have believed that the earth's temperature will continue to increase due to the greenhouse gases created by humans.
-The Intergovernmental Panel on Climate Change (IPCC) forecasted that there would be a temperature rise of 2.5 to 10 degrees Fahrenheit in the next 100 years.
+For decades, scientists have believed that human greenhouse gases will continue to raise the earth's temperature.
+The Intergovernmental Panel on Climate Change (IPCC) forecasted a temperature rise of 2.5 to 10 degrees Fahrenheit in the next 100 years.

-In addition, the IPCC said that the effects of climate change would vary per region depending on the ability of each region to mitigate or adapt to the said issue.
+In addition, the IPCC said that the effects of climate change would vary by region, depending on each region's ability to mitigate or adapt to the issue.

 According to the Third National Climate Assessment Report, the long-term effects of climate change in the United States are the following: